-Poland embraces the West amid Ukraine crisis after years of drifting away
+Poland embraces West amid Ukraine crisis after years of drifting away

 Human rights groups and others question how pandemic recovery money — which is earmarked for specific purposes over longer periods of time — would help refugees now, particularly since much of the cost so far has been borne by ordinary Polish citizens, not the government.

-Camino Mortera-Martinez, head of the Brussels office of the Centre for European Reform, worried the Ukraine crisis would effectively grant Poland a “get out of jail free pass.”
+Camino Mortera-Martinez, head of the Brussels office of the Center for European Reform, said she worries that the Ukraine crisis will effectively grant Poland a “get out of jail free pass.”

-She believes the European Commission will unfreeze the money “not because Poland needs it, but because it does not want to risk the unity of the block at this moment.”
+She believes the European Commission will unfreeze the money “not because Poland needs it, but because it does not want to risk the unity of the bloc at this moment.”

-Still, Biden’s hastily-planned stop here comes at a crucial time for Poland, and his presence is both substantively and symbolically important.
+Still, Biden’s hastily planned stop here comes at a crucial time for Poland, and his presence is both substantively and symbolically important.

 Biden’s visit “gives hope and security to people in Poland, and probably also relief to many Ukrainians,” said Ryszard Schnepf, a former Polish ambassador to the United States.